 Net Operating Loss Carryovers.
-Prior to January 1, 2019, subject to certain limitations, a company may carry back net operating losses to the preceding two taxable years and forward to the succeeding 20 taxable years.
-For net operating losses generated beginning January 1, 2019, there are no carry backs allowed and an unlimited carry forward period.
-At December 31, 2021, the Company did not have any net operating loss carry forwards for federal income tax purposes.
+For net operating losses generated beginning January 1, 2021, there are no carry backs allowed.
+Net operating losses can be carried forward for an unlimited period until the loss is fully recovered.
+Net operating losses can be used to reduce the current year's taxable income by 80%.
+At December 31, 2022, the Company did not have any net operating loss carry forwards for federal income tax purposes.